sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 title: Add Support for ES6/ES7 JavaScript
 date: 2016-12-29 12:00:00
 redirect_from: /chapters/add-support-for-es6-javascript.html
 description: AWS Lambda supports Node.js v8.10 and so to use ES import/exports in our Serverless Framework project we need to use Babel and Webpack 4 to transpile our code.
-We can do this by using the serverless-webpack plugin to our project and setting it up to automatically transpile our handler functions.
+We can do this by using the serverless-webpack plugin to our project.
 We will use the serverless-nodejs-starter to set this up for us.
 context: backend
 code: backend
 comments_id: 22
 ---

-AWS Lambda recently adding support for Node.js v8.10.
+AWS Lambda recently added support for Node.js v8.10.
 The supported syntax is a little different compared the frontend React app that we'll be working on a little later.
 It makes sense to use similar ES features.
 Specifically, we'll be relying on ES import/exports in our handler functions.
-To do this we will be transpiling our code using [Babel](https://babeljs.io) and [Webpack](https://webpack.github.io) 4.
+To do this we will be transpiling our code using [Babel](https://babeljs.io) and [Webpack 4](https://webpack.github.io).
 Serverless Framework supports plugins to do this automatically.
 We are going to use the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin.

-All this has been automatically added in the previous chapter using the [`serverless-nodejs-starter`]({% link _chapters/serverless-nodejs-starter.md %}).
+All this has been added in the previous chapter using the [`serverless-nodejs-starter`]({% link _chapters/serverless-nodejs-starter.md %}).
 We created this starter for a couple of reasons:

 - Use a similar version of JavaScript in the frontend and backend
-- Ensure transpiled code still has right line numbers for error messages
+- Ensure transpiled code still has the right line numbers for error messages
 - Allow you to run your backend API locally
 - And add support for unit tests

 If you recall we installed this starter using the `serverless install --url https://github.com/AnomalyInnovations/serverless-nodejs-starter --name my-project` command.
 This is telling Serverless Framework to use the [starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) as a template to create our project.

-In this chapter let's quickly go over how it is doing this so you'll be able to make changes to this in the future if you need to.
+In this chapter, let's quickly go over how it is doing this.
+So you'll be able to make changes to this in the future if you need to.

 ### Serverless Webpack

 The transpiling process of converting our ES code to Node v8.10 JavaScript is done by the serverless-webpack plugin.
-We add this plugin our `serverless.yml`.
-Let's take a look at that in more detail.
+This plugin was added in our `serverless.yml`.
+Let's take a look at it in more detail.

 <img class="code-marker" src="/assets/s.png" />Open `serverless.yml` and replace the default with the following.